microsoft/ignite-learning-paths-training-afun/afun50/demos/README.md

+# Demos

 ## Demo 1 - Storage Account Demo

+> 💡 You must have completed the [deployment](deployment.md) before attempting to do the demo.

 We are going to go into the web portal for this demo, but everything we are going to do in the portal we could do in multiple different ways.
 We could use the Azure APIs to create the storage account, we could use an ARM template, which is the Azure native Infrastructure as Code option, or we could even use a command line.
 Yes, in case you haven’t gotten to play around with it, Azure has a command line that you can launch from a web browser, or even directly from your OS.
 You can also use tools like Visual Studio and VScode to configure them.